amethyst/tools/README.md

 ## Usage

-The CLI interface is intentionally very similar to [Cargo][ca]: so it is easily intelligible to Rustaceans.
+The CLI interface is intentionally very similar to [Cargo][ca], so it is easily intelligible to Rustaceans.
 Unfortunately, it is very limited at the moment in terms of features.
 Below are the subcommands ~~hacked together~~ implemented so far.